Did that just say, illegal side hustles???

 Yep, today we’re looking at the best crimes to make money.

-Full disclaimer: This post is entirely for entertainment purposes, obviously.
-But even those of us on the up-and-up can learn a thing or two from the criminal world of fast money, easy money, and illegal side hustles.
+Full disclaimer: NEVER BREAK THE LAW.
+This post is entirely for entertainment purposes, obviously.
 (And if you’re seriously considering any of these shady money making ideas, read until the end to see why they’re totally not worth it…)

 So without further ado, welcome to the dark and crazy world of illegal side hustles.